mlhartme/stool/main/documentation.md

 #### DESCRIPTION

 Scans *directory* for stage candidates and offers to import them.
 The candidates you select will be imported, i.e. a backstage directory for the stage directory is created.
 If the scan only yields a single candidate, it will be imported and selected without additional interaction.

+Scanning checks the specified directory (and recursively all subdirectory).
+It it finds a directory which is a svn checkout or a git clone and it contains a =pom.xml= file, this directory becomes a stage candidate.

+*max* limits the number of candidates to collect.

 *template*
 is a string defining the stage name.
 And any occurrence of `%d` will be replaced by the current directory name.
-Default template is`%d`.
+Default template is `%d`.

 ### stool-select